-This course presents the theory and different interactions leading to the organisation and precise assembly of molecules for nanotechnology applications.
-The concepts of layer-by-layer self-assembly, self-assembly of polymers and nanolithography are presented.
-The course also describes the different methods used for the characterisation of the nanostructures; Atomic Force Microscopy, Scanning/Transmission Electron Microscopy, X-Ray/Neutron scattering and diffraction, and Simulation.
+This course presents the theory and different interactions leading to the organization and precise assembly of molecules for nanotechnology applications.
+The concepts of layer-by-layer selfassembly, self-assembly of polymers and nanolithography are presented.
+The course also describes the different methods used for the characterization of the nanostructures; Atomic Force Microscopy, Scanning/Transmission Electron Microscopy, Xray/Neutron scattering and diffraction, and Simulation.
 The concepts are discussed and illustrated using scientific literature.